-It’s instantly apparent that Huawei is focusing its multi-access edge computing (MEC) energies toward the advancement of the Internet of Things (IoT) technology by visiting its website.
-Its partnership with other technology companies and its participation in international MEC research groups provides evidence of its sharp focus on IoT edge computing.
+It’s instantly apparent that Huawei is focusing its edge computing, previously known as multi-access edge computing or MEC, energies toward the advancement of the Internet of Things (IoT) technology by visiting its website.
+Its partnership with other technology companies and its participation in international edge computing research groups provides evidence of its sharp focus on IoT edge computing.

-MEC is when computing takes place at the network edge, which can be on cell phone towers, hot spots, WiFi devices, and even routers.
-MEC moves the computing closer to the end-user, thus reducing latency and achieving a more reliable connection.
+Edge computing is when computing takes place at the network edge, which can be on cell phone towers, hot spots, WiFi devices, and even routers.
+Edge computing moves the computing closer to the end-user, thus reducing latency and achieving a more reliable connection.
 This reduced latency and the increased stability of connections are ideal for IoT devices that often require a consistent connection and real-time data transfer.
 For instance, an autonomous car needs real-time data to make snappy, safe decisions while maneuvering through traffic.

-Recognizing the importance of MEC for IoT devices, Huawei has introduced its Edge Computing-IoT (EC-IoT) product.
+Recognizing the importance of edge computing for IoT devices, Huawei has introduced its Edge Computing-IoT (EC-IoT) product.
 Additionally, the company joined research efforts to advance edge technology for the reliability of IoT products.

 2015: Huawei joined the European Telecommunications Standards Institute (ETSI) MEC Industry Specification Group (ISG) to develop standards and protocols for edge computing.